 - It acknowledges the need for microservices in a common, repeatable development framework that can be adopted by the entire organization.

-- Building a microservices framework from scratch means it can develop alongside CIBC’s microservices maturity.
+- Building a microservices framework in-house means it can develop alongside CIBC’s microservices maturity.
 This is critically important as it allows the organization to learn lessons and adjust their approach iteratively.

 - This approach also helps to minimize technical debt by taking away the need to refactor services to run on another framework later on.